ItsMeSamey/dotenv_zig/README.md

 ## 🚨🚨 Microlibrary 🚨🚨

 This is a microlibrary.
 The code is mostly straightforward.
 Consider simply copying `dotenv.zig` directly into your project instead of adding a dependency.
-It's only about 250 lines of code (including tests).
+It's only about 250 lines of code .
 The choice is yours.

 ## Usage